 Yes.
 We provide wireless mics for speeches by pre-arranged toast makers, and we have hard wired mics as back up.
 We have a strict policy for microphones.
 Once we have had a planning meeting and decided on toasts that will be made, no one else will be allowed on the mics.
 This policy is non-negotiable.
 If you do not specify ahead of time to let someone speak on the mic, we will not grant them access to the mic.
 We will not give anyone who has not been previously approved a microphone.
 This prevents any over zealous, possibly intoxicated guests from rambling on the mic, making off color remarks, or embarrassing you, your family, other guests, or even themselves.
 No one gets mic privileges unless you say so!

 Our booths do not do printing as they are completely digital.
 We found in the past that so much paper gets wasted at events as guests often discard half of the images/print outs they receive.
 Half the time they leave them by mistake (dang alcohol) but other times they take multiple pictures and leave the ones they don't love behind.
 Doing away with the printing option helps us be a little more green with our events.
-This also allows us to keep the price point lower on our booths as printing materials are expensive and printing also requires that we send out an attendant for the booth because the printers love to jam up and also have to be reloaded.

 Another issue with printing is that with the selfie station format, your guests can create boomerangs, gifs, and videos which can't really be printed.
 It's more of a multimedia experience.
 We will create an online gallery for your event which will allow all of your guests to view and share the media captured at your event.
 The booth will deliver images and other media via text or email instantly to your guests.
 We can even preload hashtags into the automatic sharing options as well.
 With the online gallery your guests can download any of the images from the event and have them printed out at a later date if they really want the photo.
 You will also receive a ZIP file with all of the media from the event as well.